 A lever is anything you can pivot on a point (called a fulcrum) to pry something loose or tie something tighter.
 A crowbar is an example of a lever; you can push down on one end and the other end will push something up.

-A wheel & axel is a rounded plane that rotates around a lever, and can carry anything attached to the axel across any distance.
+A wheel & axle is a rounded plane that rotates around a lever, and can carry anything attached to the axle across any distance.

 Try it yourself!